Jorge Eliécer Gaitán: Late political career

 After formally rejoining the Liberal Party in 1935, Gaitán was selected as mayor of Bogotá in June 1936, a position he held for eight months.
 During his administration, he tried to implement a number of programs in areas such as education, health, urban development and housing.
 His attempted reforms were cut short by political pressure groups and conflicts due to some of his policies (for example, an attempt to provide uniforms to taxi and bus service drivers).
 In September 1937 his daughter Gloria Gaitán was born.

 Gaitán was named Minister of Education in 1940 under the administration of the Liberal Party's Eduardo Santos (1938–1942), where he promoted an extensive literacy campaign as well as cultural activities.

 At the conclusion of the Liberal Party's national convention in 1945 he was proclaimed as "the people's candidate" in a public square, an unusual setting under the political customs at the time.

 The Liberal Party was defeated in the May 1946 elections by the Conservatives' Mariano Ospina Pérez (565,939 votes, president from 1946 to 1950) due to its own internal divisions, evidenced by its presenting two different candidates, Gaitán (358,957 votes) and Gabriel Turbay (441,199 votes), in that year's race.

 Gaitán became leader of the Colombian Liberal Party in 1947, when his supporters gained the upper hand in the elections for seats in Congress.
 This would have allowed for the Liberal Party to present a single candidate for the 1950 elections.

-Assassination
+Assassination and aftermath

 It is widely speculated that Gaitán would likely have been elected President had he not been assassinated on 9 April 1948.
 That occurred immediately prior to the armed insurrection or Bogotazo.
 Gaitán was then the leading opponent of the use of violence and had determined to pursue the strategy of electing a left-wing government, and he had repudiated the violent communist revolutionary approach that was typical of the Cold War era.
 His assassination directly led to a period of great violence between conservatives and liberals and also facilitated the rise of the existing communist guerrillas.
 Over the next fifteen years as many as 200,000 people died from the disorder that followed his assassination.